 - Policies that Protect Students Who Are Injured While Participating in University-sanctioned Events: Under the university's Attendance Policy (p.
-46), students adversely affected by illness and injury due to participation in a university-sanctioned event will be allowed to make up all necessary work without penalty. - · Academic Accommodations: At Johnson & Wales University, the Accessibility Services/the Academic and Career Excellence (ACE) Center will provide reasonable academic accommodations to eligible students with disabilities.
+45), students adversely affected by illness and injury due to participation in a university-sanctioned event will be allowed to make up all necessary work without penalty. - Academic Accommodations: At Johnson & Wales University, the Accessibility Services/Academic and Career Excellence (ACE) Center will provide reasonable academic accommodations to eligible students with disabilities.
 Students must provide appropriate documentation from a medical provider to show that they have been diagnosed with a concussion and are undergoing treatment.
-Upon receipt of such documentation, Accessibility Services/the Academic and Career Excellence (ACE) Center will engage with students on a case-by-case basis in an interactive process to determine the appropriate accommodations.
+Upon receipt of such documentation, Accessibility Services/Academic and Career Excellence (ACE) Center will engage with students on a case-by-case basis in an interactive process to determine the appropriate accommodations.
 For example, an accommodation plan may include additional time on examinations and copies of classroom notes.
-Faculty members who have questions or concerns about the requested accommodation(s) should contact Accessibility Services/the Academic and Career Excellence (ACE) Center.
-Students should contact Accessibility Services/the Academic and Career Excellence (ACE) Center as soon as possible after their injury.
+Faculty members who have questions or concerns about the requested accommodation(s) should contact Accessibility Services/Academic and Career Excellence (ACE) Center.
+Students should contact Accessibility Services/Academic and Career Excellence (ACE) Center as soon as possible after their injury.
 Students are also encouraged to contact their instructors to determine a plan and timeline for making up missed assignments and/or tests.
-Accessibility Services/the Academic and Career Excellence (ACE) Center advisors will work with both the student and faculty as necessary. - Medical Withdrawal: Students may choose to apply for a voluntary medical withdrawal if they need to leave school in order to address physical or mental health conditions that impair their ability to function successfully or safely as members of the university community.
-Students who are granted voluntary medical withdrawals may be eligible for an additional tuition credit upon their return to the university.
-Students who are considering a voluntary medical withdrawal are encouraged to reach out to Student Health Services and reference Voluntary Medical Withdrawal (p.
-41) for more information. - If Eligible, Consultation with Athletic Trainers: After initial consultation with their own medical provider, student-athletes who utilize an athletic trainer may reach out to that individual as a resource.
+Accessibility Services/Academic and Career Excellence (ACE) Center advisors will work with both the student and faculty as necessary. - Withdrawal: Students may choose to withdraw if they need to leave school in order to address physical or mental health conditions that impair their ability to function successfully or safely as members of the university community.
+Students who are considering a withdrawal are encouraged to reach out to Student Academic and Financial Services and reference the University's Withdrawal policy for more information. - If Eligible, Consultation with Athletic Trainers: After initial consultation with their own medical provider, student-athletes who utilize an athletic trainer may reach out to that individual as a resource.
 For more information, students may also speak with their coach or the director of athletics. - Student Counseling Services: Counseling Services provides confidential services for JWU students undergoing challenging life situations.
 For more information, students should contact Counseling Services.